d-iii-s/msim/doc/tutorial/mini-kernel.rst

 Simply typing ``continue`` will resume standard execution, which will run our OS and eventually terminate MSIM.

-Run MSIM again but instead of typing ``continue``, just hit Enter.
+Run MSIM again but instead of typing ``continue``, we will just hit Enter.

 An empty command in MSIM is equivalent to typing ``step`` and executes a single instruction.
-You should see how the greeting starts to appear next to the prompt as you continue pressing Enter.
+We should see how the greeting starts to appear next to the prompt as we continue pressing Enter.

-You can also do ``step 10`` to execute ten instructions.
+We can also do ``step 10`` to execute ten instructions at once.

-Try it.

 Entering the debugger
 ---------------------

-Stepping through your kernel from the very first instruction is not so useful for debugging when the code you are interested in is executed long after boot.
-In that case, you can also enter the interactive mode programmatically, by asking for it from inside your (kernel) code.
-To do that, use a special assembly language instruction, which the real CPU does not recognize but MSIM does.
+Stepping through our kernel from the very first instruction is not so useful for debugging when the code we are interested in is executed long after boot.
+In that case, we can also enter the interactive mode programmatically, by asking for it from inside our (kernel) code.

+That is something that is super-easy when running in a simulator such as MSIM but somewhat more difficult on real hardware.
+That is why simulators are so useful :-).

+To enter the interactive mode, we will use a special assembly language instruction, which the real CPU does not recognize but MSIM does.

-Insert the following fragment at a location (in the C code) where you want to interrupt the execution.
+We will insert the following fragment at a location (in the C code) where we want to interrupt the execution.

 .. tabs:: arch